ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: Introduction

-Recently, there has been a steady interest in understanding the meaning of the existence of stable circular orbits in spherically symmetric AdS$_d$ space times, from the dual gauge theory point of view using AdS/CFT correspondence~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
+The study of geodesic motion in black hole backgrounds in the AdS/CFT setting~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} is quite interesting~\cite{Fidkowski_2004,PhysRevD.79.064016,Kinoshita:2023hgc,Ceplak:2024bja,Hashimoto:2023buz}.
+The connection of stable circular orbits in spherically symmetric AdS$_d$ space times (for $d \geq 3$), to the dynamics of certain CFT operators in the dual gauge theory has led to interesting insights in to the anomalous dimensions of CFT operators~\cite{Berenstein:2020vlp,Sekino:2008he,Abajo-Arrastia:2010ajo,Balasubramanian:2011ur,Nozaki:2013wia,Shenker:2013pqa,Festuccia:2008zx,Fitzpatrick:2014vua,Dodelson:2022eiz}.
 On the gravity side, stability requires the size of classical orbits to be higher than that of the innermost stable circular orbit (ISCO).
-Such orbits exist only for $d \geq 3$, and only if their angular momentum $l$ is above the value set by $l_{\rm isco}$ (i.e., the angular momentum of ISCO), otherwise, the orbits fall in to the black hole \cite{Cruz:1994ir,Berenstein:2020vlp}.
-Such, plunging orbits correspond to thermalisation, where the stable orbits may not thermalise classically, and may lead to metastable field theory states~\cite{Berenstein:2020vlp,Sekino:2008he,AbajoArrastia:2010yt,Balasubramanian:2011ur,Nozaki:2013wia,Shenker:2013pqa,Festuccia:2008zx}.
-The general conditions which determine the size $r_{\rm isco}$ and the angular momentum $l_{\rm isco}$ of stable orbits are not always solvable analytically, and one has to resort of numerical computations, except in certain extreme limits, such as large mass etc..
-However, it is important to compute these quantities in general theories of gravity, with additional scalar, and higher derivative corrections, to understand the dynamics of meta-stable states in dual field theory.
-In fact, in~\cite{Berenstein:2020vlp} it was systematically shown how studying the orbits of massive neutral particles in the AdS Schwarzschild black holes in the bulk (and in higher derivative theories~\cite{Dodelson:2022eiz}), provides an understanding of CFT operators, probed earlier using bootstrap techniques~\cite{Fitzpatrick:2014vua}.
+Such orbits exist only for $d \geq 3$, and only if their angular momentum $l$ is above the value set by $l_{\rm isco}$ (i.e., the angular momentum of ISCO), otherwise, the orbits fall into the black hole \cite{Cruz:1994ir,Berenstein:2020vlp}.
+Typically, such plunging orbits correspond to thermalisation, whereas the stable orbits may not thermalise classically.
+With semiclassical corrections, the ISCOs become metastable to be able to tunnel past the potential barrier, resulting in plunging orbits.
+Thus, metastable orbits should be interpreted as long lived field theory excitations that do not thermalise on thermal time scales, a fact known from the study of quasinormal modes in AdS backgrounds.
+The existence of such orbits can also be understood from dual field theory point of view, as arising due to the curvature effects of the theory defined on a sphere, giving an extra scale dependence on the AdS length $L$ (competing with the other scale provided by temperature).
+Thus, the existence of ISCOs is tied to the global AdS metric.
+The general conditions which determine the size $r_{\rm isco}$ and the angular momentum $l_{\rm isco}$ of stable orbits are not always solvable analytically, and one has to resort to numerical computations, except in certain extreme limits, such as large mass etc..
+In any case, at least for large orbits in the AdS black hole background, it is generally possible to obtain a coordinate independent expression for the binding energies, which can then be transcribed to the CFT language using the usual AdS/CFT dictionary.
+The resulting expressions are quite illuminative, giving rise to the energies of CFT excitations, which can be obtained independently in the Bootstrap program, from the anomalous dimensions of composite double twist operators in a large spin limit (though there are some subtleties\cite{Berenstein:2020vlp}).